 Traditional IRA

-This IRA was funded with annual contributions from the IRA owner.
+This IRA is funded with annual cash contributions from the IRA owner.
 Because some funds in the account may be post-tax, not every dollar distributed is automatically subject to taxation.

-No matter when they are taken, Distributions are subject to income tax in the year of distribution.
+No matter when they are taken, distributions are subject to income tax in the year they are taken.

-This IRA was funded with annual contributions of post-tax dollars from the IRA owner.
-A Roth IRA is special because normal distributions are not subject to income taxation.
+This IRA is funded with annual contributions of post-tax dollars from the IRA owner.
+A Roth IRA is special because normal distributions are not subject to income tax.

 Like other retirement accounts, most distributions taken before you attain age 59½ will be subject to a 10% penalty.